Flow Agentic Accounting

 Sage Intacct is a mid-market cloud financial management platform with multi-entity consolidation and industry-specific modules.
 Capability highlights include multi-entity financial consolidation, automated AP/AR, real-time GL with anomaly detection, industry-specific configurations for healthcare and nonprofits, and a modular add-on structure.
 Pricing tier: $$$.

-Not ideal for: Businesses that need fast implementation without a consultant-led project, or teams migrating from QuickBooks who want go-live in under 30 days.
+Not ideal for: Businesses that need fast implementation without a consultant-led project, or teams migrating from QuickBooks who want to go-live in under 30 days.

 Oracle NetSuite